nbarudi/RDvZRevamped/README.md

 This is a recreation of the 1.2.5 version of Dwarves Vs Zombies.

-(Disclamer: Since classes started Development will be delayed until my schedule opens up)
+(Disclaimer: Since classes started Development will be delayed until my schedule opens up)

 ## Notes: